The investigation of quark - antiquark potential in plasma with hyperscaling violation background: The Validity of Im for perpendicular case of dipole

-There are some points here that should be considered.
-In previous section, we have found some cases that some of them have constant dilaton and others not.
-When the dilaton is non-trivial, the calculation of the string configuration has to be done in the string frame, as done.
-We do not have constant dilaton in the some solutions of last section, may be our concern is about the effect of a nontrivial dilaton profile to the string action.
-But somewhen people neglect it at the first step \cite{ugkm} and leave it for the future study.
-Then, one can check that the integral on the action corresponds to the worldsheet with a higher genus.
-This means that, we are doing the string interactions and going to a higher order in the string perturbation theory.
+The most important point here is to consider suitable metric background which is black hole solution of the action.
+Here the corresponding metric give all information of $M(r)$, $N(r)$, $V(r)$ and $P(r).$ In here, there are some points that should be considered as well.
+Generally we can say that our solution of action may be appear in two cases with trivial and nontrivial dilaton fileds.
+Both two cases will be considered with configuration of string frame.
+In nontrivial case we have some warp factor which depends on dialton field, this leads us to consider more terms in our calculation.
+This case is more complicated than trivial case, so here we just consider the first order of dilaton.
+About the terms of dilaton some people neglect it at the first step as we see in \cite{ugkm}.
+Then, one can check that the integral on the action corresponds to the worldsheet with different topology.
+This means that, we can do the string interactions and go to a higher order in the string perturbation theory.
 But now, for the leading order calculations in genus, we do not need to bother with this term even if the geometry has a dynamical dilaton.
-Therefore, we will use (25) for all our candidates.\\ At the next step we consider (4) so we have,
+Therefore, we will use equations (\ref{imv2}), (\ref{mtilda}) and (\ref{vtilda}) for the corresponding metric.
+We continue the calculation with the help of metric background (\ref{metric4}) and equations (\ref{mtilda}), (\ref{vtilda}) so we have,\\